MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 This article helps you diagnose and resolve some common issues with software update synchronization in Configuration Manager.

 We'll begin by asking if the prerequisites for software update synchronization are met.
-If the prerequisites are met and you're still facing the issue, we'll take you through a series of steps to resolve your issue.
+If you met the prerequisites but still face the issue, we'll take you through a series of steps to resolve your issue.

 _Original product version:_ &nbsp; Configuration Manager (current branch), Microsoft System Center 2012 R2 Configuration Manager, Microsoft System Center 2012 Configuration Manager
 _Original KB number:_ &nbsp; 4505439